SullySial/gym-pybullet-drones/README.md

 # Drone Reinforcement Learning Environment

-This repository is a fork of the original Gym PyBullet Drones, updated with additional scripts and a new environment for reinforcement learning with drones.
-This code is designed to simulate multiple drones performing tasks synchronously using PID controls and reinforcement learning.

 ## Overview

-The original code was designed for a drone to hover at a given Z coordinate utilising reinforcement learning.
+This repository is a fork of the original Gym PyBullet Drones, updated with an additional script and a new environment for reinforcement learning with a single agent drone.
+Original reinforcement learning scripts were designed for a drone to hover consistently at a given Z coordinate.
 This fork allows for additional movement of the drone - moving in X, Y, Z locations.
 It also simplifies some aspects to focus primarily on reinforcement learning.

 ## Features